lysha7/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+This app is part of a project for an online class and will not be actively maintained.
+Therefore, pull requests will not be accepted.